-The Assistant Director is a full-time, regular civil service position.
+The Assistant Director is a full-time, regular supportive professional staff position.
 This position provides primary support to the Director of Procurement Services and Contract Management, and acts for and assumes full direction for the Office of PSCM in the absence of the Director for all administrative or operational matters.
 This position manages departmental resources, sets operating policies for the department, and coordinate and facilitate various planning programs for the unit.

 Duties and Responsibilities (generally)